rboudrouss/birdy/README.md

 - [ ] Add bookmarks ?
 - [ ] Add Image store, Cloudinary ?
 - [ ] Add real sessions, instead of only the ID
+  - [ ] remove the author in body in requests
 - [x] Hash passwords
   - [ ] add salt
 - [x] Write an OOP API like `new Post({id : 2}).fetchlikes()/.getlikes()`